gbayarri/json_generator/README.md

 The *parameter type* must be between parenthesis.
 Parameter types: *str* (string), *dic* (dictionary), *int* (integer), *float*, *bool* (boolean).

 The *parameter default* must be between parenthesis.
+If it's a text it's highly recommendable to put it between double quotes instead of single ones.

 If there are values they must be a list preceded by the **Values:** expression.